solana-labs/solana/docs/src/developing/programming-model/runtime.md

 As Solana evolves, new features or patches may be introduced that changes the behavior of the cluster and how programs run.
-Changes in behavior must be coordinated between the various nodes of the cluster, if nodes do not coordinate then these changes can result in a break-down of consensus.
+Changes in behavior must be coordinated between the various nodes of the cluster.
+If nodes do not coordinate, then these changes can result in a break-down of consensus.
 Solana supports a mechanism called runtime features to facilitate the smooth adoption of changes.